-- 16.1 The Parties will use the provisions of this Scheme to cooperate with each other and resolve disagreement through discussion and negotiation in the normal course of business.
-Where either of the Parties fails to agree with the other on any issue related to this Scheme or the duties or powers placed on them by the Act they will, having attempted to resolve the issue through discussion, follow the process as set out below: - 16.1.1 The Chief Executives of the Parties will meet to resolve the issue; - 16.1.2 If unresolved, the Parties will each agree to prepare a written note of their position on the issue and exchange it with the other for their consideration within 10 working days of the date of the decision to proceed to written submissions or such other period as the Parties agree; - In the event that the issue remains unresolved following consideration of written submissions, the Chief Executives of the Parties, the Chair of NHS Board and the Leader of the Council will meet to appoint an independent mediator and the matter will proceed to mediation with a view to resolving the issue. - 16.2 Where the issue remains unresolved after following the processes outlined in clause 16.1 above, the Parties agree the following process to notify Scottish Ministers that agreement cannot be reached: the Chief Executives of the Parties, and the Chief Officer will jointly make a written application to Scottish Ministers stating the issues in dispute and requesting that the Scottish Ministers give directions.
+16.1 The Parties will use the provisions of this Scheme to cooperate with each other and resolve disagreement through discussion and negotiation in the normal course of business.
+Where either of the Parties fails to agree with the other on any issue related to this Scheme or the duties or powers placed on them by the Act they will, having attempted to resolve the issue through discussion, follow the process as set out below:

+- 16.1.1 The Chief Executives of the Parties will meet to resolve the issue; - 16.1.2 If unresolved, the Parties will each agree to prepare a written note of their position on the issue and exchange it with the other for their consideration within 10 working days of the date of the decision to proceed to written submissions or such other period as the Parties agree; - 16.1.3 In the event that the issue remains unresolved following consideration of written submissions, the Chief Executives of the Parties, the Chair of NHS Board and the Leader of the Council will meet to appoint an independent mediator and the matter will proceed to mediation with a view to resolving the issue.

+16.2 Where the issue remains unresolved after following the processes outlined in clause 16.1 above, the Parties agree the following process to notify Scottish Ministers that agreement cannot be reached: the Chief Executives of the Parties, and the Chief Officer will jointly make a written application to Scottish Ministers stating the issues in dispute and requesting that the Scottish Ministers give directions.
+Commented [A18]: Is this the current process Commented [A19R18]: Yes, as far as I know - that is what is in the current Scheme.